enkidevs/curriculum/zapier/introduction/zapier-task-history/zapier-statuses.md

 ---
 ## Content

-Now that you know where to find your task history, let's take a look at a sample:
+Every item in the task history list represents a previous run of a zap.
+Let's look at a sample:

 ![task-history-example](https://img.enkipro.com/ca9e7a3a5b9a8888e19319dfb01a6ee2.png)